 Job hunting expenses

-Some of the most overlooked tax deductions are the costs associated with job hunting.
-Provided this is not your first job, and the job you’re looking for is in the same line of work as your previous one, you can deduct qualifying expenses such as:
+For tax years prior to 2018, job hunting expenses can be an itemized deduction on your taxes.
+Provided it is not your first job, and the job you’re looking for is in the same line of work as your previous one, you can deduct qualifying expenses such as:

 - Mileage and transportation costs, including parking and tolls